Mustard greens have a peppery-bitter flavor—like mustard. They have long been a favorite American soul food and are used often in Indian cookery.

 - Allow about ½ pound per person.
 Greens will cook down to ¼ to ⅛ their original volume.

-- Consider the mustard green a sparing add-on to a green salad or mesclun.
+- Consider mustard greens an add-on to a green salad or mesclun.

 - Use young, tender mustard leaves alone in a salad or mixed with other greens.